The Legend of Zelda: Gameplay

 The games pioneered a number of features that were to become industry standards.
-The original Legend of Zelda was the first console game with a save function that enabled players to stop playing and then resume later.
-The Legend of Zelda: Ocarina of Time introduced a targeting system that let the player lock the camera on to enemy or friendly NPCs which simplified 3D combat.
+The original Zelda was the first console game with a save function that enabled players to stop playing and then resume later.
+Ocarina of Time introduced a targeting system that let the player lock the camera on to enemy or friendly non-player characters which simplified 3D combat.